See the change log at the end for a complete revision history.

 'My rules' tab settings

-...with the these rules, however understand that they can break some websites for which you may need to add exceptions:
+behind-the-scene rules on the 'My rules' tab with the the following, however understand that they can break some websites for which you may need to add exceptions:

 If you are using the LocalCDN add-on you will need to add some rules to the 'My Rules' tab in the uBO Dashboard.
 The rules can be found in the preferences section of the LocalCDN add-on from where you will copy the rules specific to uBlock Origin.
 After copying the rules, paste them on a new, blank line in the 'Temporary rules' section of the 'My Rules' tab after which you need to save and commit the changes.
 When adding the rules, be sure to remove any conflicting rules for the same domains if there are any (there won't be if you're starting fresh).

-If you are running uBO with the 'I am an advanced user' option selected in order to enable dynamic filtering, i recommend setting the following rules to block (red) in the global rules column and then allowing (noop/grey) these resources on an as-needed basis per domain in the local rules column:
+If you are running uBO with the 'I am an advanced user' option enabled in order to activate dynamic filtering, i recommend setting the following rules in the 'Global rules' column of the popup interface:

 - changed value of